embj-org/ej/guides/src/04-DispatcherSDK.md

 By centralizing job management, providing proper cancellation handling, and offering programmatic access to results, EJ enables the same level of testing sophistication in embedded development that web developers take for granted.

-The journey from a simple shell script to a full distributed testing infrastructure demonstrates how EJ scales with your needs - start simple, then add complexity as your requirements grow.
+The journey from a simple shell script to a full distributed testing infrastructure demonstrates how EJ scales with our needs - start simple, then add complexity as your requirements grow.
-From a solo developer with a single Raspberry Pi to a company managing hundreds of embedded devices EJ provides the tools to build a testing infrastructure that grows with your project.
+From a solo developer with a single Raspberry Pi to a company managing hundreds of embedded devices, EJ provides the tools to build a testing infrastructure that grows with your project.

 Happy testing!